tvardy/intercourse-api/README.md

 ## Short Description

-This repo was an excercise... an excercise of:
+This repo was an exercise... an exercise of:

 - using TypeScript for the first time in my own BE project...
 - trying to write a code that might be re-usable between `Express`, `Polka` and `Koa`